braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/leads_capture/facebook_via_zapier.md

 ### Step 1: Create a Lead Ads campaign with an instant form

-From Facebook Ads Manager, create a [Facebook Leads campaign and Facebook Lead Ads form](https://www.facebook.com/business/help/397336587121938?id=735435806665862&helpref=uf_permalink).
+From Facebook Ads Manager, create a <a href="https://www.facebook.com/business/help/397336587121938?id=735435806665862&helpref=uf_permalink" target="_blank">Facebook Leads campaign and Facebook Lead Ads form</a>.

 You can use either an email address or phone number when making a request to the [`/users/track` endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) to update or create the user profile.
-For this reason, include a **Contact field** of **email** or **phone** in your lead ad form.
+For this reason, include a **Contact field** for **email** or **phone** in your lead ad form.
 If you're collecting first names or last names, collect those separately in your form instead of using full names.

 ### Step 2: Connect your Facebook Account to Zapier